Warbo/chriswarbo-net/projects/units/index.md

-subjects which *will not* be described in full detail, or with the level of rigour some might desire; this is largely due to my own ignorance, but also to focus on equipping individuals (mostly myself!) with a 'core' of good ideas, can be taken further if desired.
+subjects which *will not* be described in full detail, or with the level of rigour some might desire; this is largely due to my own ignorance, but also to focus on equipping individuals (mostly myself!) with a 'core' of good ideas, which can be taken further if desired.
 I'll include links to Wikipedia, etc. for those who are curious for more!

 Each idea should be mostly stand-alone, although they will be *presented* in a cohesive way (for example, long-subtraction uses the notation from negatives);